walterfreeman/phy211/syllabus.md

 Instead, you should make sure you know how you know what to do to solve the problem.
 After you complete a problem, take just a few minutes to look back over it and ask yourself: what about this problem led me to the solution?
 Make sure you're aware of what aspects of the problem make it solvable in a particular way.
 This will help you build a flexible toolkit of problem-solving skills, tools that will serve you well on the exams and in life.

 We've chosen to give you only six to ten homework problems per week.
 We could give you more, and in fact if you want more practice problems there are more available in your textbook.
-This is because we intend for you to spend more time thinking about what each problem entails, and learning from them; my experience has shown that students who have to slog through 25 homework problems per week are less likely to actually think about the skills they've applied in each one, since homework becomes a grueling endurance challenge rather than an opportunity to learn physics.
+This is because we intend for you to spend more time thinking about what each problem entails, and learning from them; our experience has shown that students who have to slog through 25 homework problems per week are less likely to actually think about the skills they've applied in each one, since homework becomes a grueling endurance challenge rather than an opportunity to learn physics.
 We'd much rather have you do the latter.

 #### 4. This is not a math class
 In this class, you will use mathematics, but it is only a tool.
 Do not let yourself become a thrall to mathematics; this class is no more about mathematics than a class on Shakespeare is a class about words.

 The laws of physics are written in the language of mathematics, but they describe things beyond math: the physical interactions between objects.

-If you are stuck, resist the temptation to go leafing through your textbook looking for ``the right equation to use''.
+If you are stuck, resist the temptation to go leafing through your textbook looking for "the right equation to use".
 Physics isn't about equations; it's about ideas and the ability to solve problems.
 Instead, put your pencil down and think: what is going on here?
 What principles are at work in this problem?
 How do I expect the system to move (or not move)?
 What things do I know, and what other things can I figure out from them?
 What does my intuition tell me should happen?
 What forces act on the objects?
 If you still can't figure out how to proceed after thinking for a while and consulting your notes on problem-solving approaches, it's a good time to ask for help.

 The mathematics you will need for this class are:

 - Algebra:
 	- You will need the ability to solve a system of $N$ equations for $N$ unknowns, using substitution
-	- You will need to know how to use the quadratic formula to find the intersection of two parabolas
+	- You will need to know how to use the quadratic formula to find the roots of a quadratic equation
 	- There is guaranteed to be one problem on the first exam where you will need to use the quadratic formula
 - Trigonometry:
 	- You will need to know how to compute the legs of a right triangle given knowledge of its hypotenuse and one of its angles